 | Access Duration | See pricing page | 12 months (Traditional) or until you pass (Premium) |

-But there is a catch.
+There is a tradeoff worth noting.
 Gleim's $699 Traditional course comes with only 12 months of access.
-If you do not pass all three parts within that window, you need to repurchase.
-The Premium course at $799 includes "Access Until You Pass," which removes that pressure — but at a significantly higher price point.
+If you don't pass all three parts within that window, you have to repurchase.
+The Premium course at $799 includes "Access Until You Pass," which removes that deadline but costs more.

 Gleim's 3,800+ question bank is the largest among major EA review providers.
-For candidates who believe in maximum exposure to every possible question type, this breadth is appealing.
-According to IRS content outlines, the SEE covers a wide range of topics across individual taxation, business taxation, and representation procedures, and Gleim's approach is to cover every corner of that content.
+For candidates who want maximum exposure to every question type, that breadth is appealing.
+According to IRS content outlines, the SEE covers a wide range of topics across individual taxation, business taxation, and representation procedures, and Gleim aims to cover every corner of it.

-VantageEA's approach is to provide thousands of high-quality, exam-aligned questions with detailed explanations and performance analytics that tell you exactly which topics need more attention.
-This curated approach helps candidates who have limited study time — and according to our study schedule guide, most working professionals have 10 to 15 hours per week.
+VantageEA's approach is thousands of high-quality, exam-aligned questions with detailed explanations and analytics that flag which topics need attention.
+That helps candidates with limited study time.
+According to our study schedule guide, most working professionals have 10 to 15 hours per week.

-Gleim's larger question bank may benefit candidates with ample study time who want to see every possible variation of a tested concept.
-VantageEA's curated bank may benefit candidates who want to study efficiently and let analytics guide their focus areas.
+Gleim's larger bank may suit candidates with plenty of study time who want to see every variation of a tested concept.
+VantageEA's curated bank may suit candidates who want to study efficiently and let analytics guide their focus.

-Both platforms offer practice questions covering all three parts of the SEE and provide explanations for correct and incorrect answers.
-The difference lies in how each platform uses those questions to improve your performance.
+Both platforms cover all three parts of the SEE and explain both correct and incorrect answers.
+The difference is in how each uses those questions to improve your performance.

 - VantageEA: Full-length timed practice exams that replicate Prometric conditions (100 questions, 3.5 hours), with question flagging and review navigation.
-Performance analytics break down your results by topic after each exam.
+Analytics break your results down by topic after each exam.

 - Gleim: Practice exam mode with questions drawn from the 3,800+ bank.
 SmartAdapt adjusts quiz difficulty based on your performance history.
-Personal counselor (Premium) provides human feedback on your progress.
+The personal counselor (Premium) gives human feedback on your progress.

 Candidates who complete at least 3 full-length timed practice exams score an average of 8 to 12 points higher on the actual scaled score.
-Both platforms support this, but VantageEA's exam simulation is specifically designed to match the exact format and pacing of the Prometric testing experience.
+Both platforms support this, though VantageEA's exam simulation is built to match the format and pacing of the Prometric testing experience.

-Study tools and analytics are where these two platforms diverge most significantly in philosophy.
+Study tools and analytics are where the two platforms differ most.

 - VantageEA: Granular topic-level analytics across 80+ domains, real-time progress tracking, adaptive study recommendations, strengths and weaknesses visualization, and pass rate benchmarking